agiledev-students-fall2023/1-project-proposal-tbd/README.md

 The following key system functionalities are designed to provide an efficient experience within the application, ensuring transparent, secure, and equitable expense management.

 - **User Registration and Authentication:** Users will be required to register and log in securely to access the application's features.
 - **Group Management:** Users can create and manage multiple groups, inviting participants and setting bill-splitting rules for each group.
 - **Expense Tracking:** Participants can input expenses, including the amount, category, date, and the individuals involved in the expense.
+The group will keep track of every expenses based on the individuals involved so that users can manage the time where they want the bills to be shared.
 - **Real-time Calculation:** The app will automatically calculate and update each participant's share as expenses are added or modified.
+- **Currency Swap:** Users can input the currency used and assigned the desired currency for splitting members while the app will help to exchange the money automatically.
 - **Expense History:** Users can access detailed expense histories and reports for each group, making it easy to track spending patterns.
 - **Notification System:** Implement notifications to keep users informed about activity within their groups and any outstanding balances.
+- **Intimacy:** The app will ensure privacy for the splitting sitaution in a group for individuals will only have data on the bills they involved in, but not the splitting situation on other group members.

 ## Scope